 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Togo?
+What Is the Climate Like in Togo?

 Togo tends to generally have a hot and tropical climate.
 The year is spent between four seasons.
 From March to April, the climate tends to be hot and dry, while the rainy season comes May through October.
 The recommended time to visit Togo is during the drier winter, November through February.

-How Safe is Togo?
+How Safe Is Togo?

 While enticing, Togo’s beaches are not recommended for swimming.
 Water conditions tend to be dangerous due to strong waves and rip currents.